-Samoas Cheesecake Coffee Cake: Half coffee cake half cheesecake.
-Coffee cake bottom topped with a salted caramel and toasted coconut cheesecake studded with shortbread and drizzled in chocolate.
+Samoas Cheesecake Coffee Cake has a coffee cake bottom topped with salted caramel and toasted coconut cheesecake, shortbread, and chocolate.

 Why yes, I did take a Girl Scout cookie flavor and make it into a cheesecake topped on a coffee cake so you can eat it for breakfast.